revanthkolli/revanthkolli.github.io/about.markdown

 # So why this blog?

-Occasionally, I mould what I'm learning into my own stories, posts and Telugu* songs.
+Occasionally, I refine what I'm learning into reviews, stories, Telugu* songs and other posts.
 I don't know if that's useful for anyone else, but it helps me refine my thoughts and view of the world.
 Anything else that comes out of it is just a bonus.

 # The rest